-As part of their quest to live longer, better lives, consumers are changing their eating habits and expect brands to keep up.
+As part of their quest to live longer, better lives, consumers are embracing healthy eating habits and expect brands to keep up.
 Understanding the connection between food and well-being can help companies looking to appeal to health-conscious consumers.

-In the last year, consumer conversations about health and wellness have risen 60% relative to the Food & Beverage market.
+In the last year, consumer conversations about healthy eating have risen 60% relative to the Food & Beverage market.
 But as the chart below shows, interest has accelerated in 2019, outpacing the growth of the market as a whole:

-Though it's seen slow, steady growth for years, consumer interest in health and wellness has increased dramatically in 2019.
+Though it's seen slow, steady growth for years, consumer interest in healthy eating has increased dramatically in 2019.

 How big is the trend?

 Food and well-being are often connected in consumers' minds (or at least their online conversations!).
 Our data reveals a strong association between eating and health:

 36% of consumer conversations about eating mention terms related to health.

 The chart above shows that over a third of consumer conversations about 'eating' mention the term 'healthy.'
 Likewise, more than 20% of consumer conversations about 'diet' mention 'healthy,' a far cry from the days when diets were almost entirely associated with weight loss.